Find out your rights to switch energy supplier as a tenant and compare plans through our preferred provider, Energylinx

 If you pay directly for energy you can decide to have a smart meter installed.
 But you should tell your landlord about your plans – it might be written in your tenancy agreement.

-Ultimately, if you’re the one paying the bills, you have the right to shop around and switch to a better energy deal.
+Ultimately, if you’re the one paying the bills, you have the right to shop around, compare energy prices and switch to a better energy deal.
 No billpayer should feel trapped in a situation where they’re paying too much for energy.
 Living costs are high enough already.

 That’s why it’s important to know your rights.
 This will help you to avoid feeling trapped and give you the confidence to switch tariffs or suppliers.
 Whether you’re a homeowner or tenant, shopping around is the best way to find a great deal.